Nincodedo/Ninbot/docs/index.md

 * Commands for scheduling events, playing trivia, and dabbing on your friends
 * Acts like the father you never had in your life but wish you did
 * Announces when your users go live on Twitch
+* Infects you and your friends with a non-lethal infection

 ## Documentation